On algebraic structures of the Hochschild complex: Derived category of DGA and derived functors

-\begin{proposition} \begin{numlist} \item Suppose that $F:\c\rightarrow \d$ is a functor from a model categories $\c$ to a category $d$, which sends acyclic cofibration between cofibrant objects to isomorphims.
-Then $(LF,t)$ the left derived functor of $F$ exists.
-Moreover for any cofibrant object $X$ the map $t_x:LF(X) \rightarrow F(X)$ is an isomorphism.
+\begin{proposition} \begin{numlist} \item Suppose that $F:\c\rightarrow \d$ is a functor from a model category $\c$ to a category $\d$, which transforms acyclic cofibrations between cofibrant objects into isomorphims.
+Then $(LF,t)$, the left derived functor of $F$, exists.
+Moreover, for any cofibrant object $X$ the map $t_X:LF(X) \rightarrow F(X)$ is an isomorphism.

-\item Suppose that $F:\c\rightarrow \d$ is a functor between two model categories which sends acyclic fibrations between fibrant objects to isomorphisms.
-Then $(RF,t)$ the right derived functor of $F$ exists.
-Moreover for all fibrant object $X$ the map $t_X: RF(X) \rightarrow F(X) $ is an isomorphism.
+\item Suppose that $F:\c\rightarrow \d$ is a functor from a model category $\c$ to a category $\d$, which transforms acyclic fibrations between fibrant objects into isomorphisms.
+Then $(RF,t)$, the right derived functor of $F$, exists.
+Moreover, for all fibrant object $X$ the map $t_X: RF(X) \rightarrow F(X) $ is an isomorphism.

 \end{numlist} \end{proposition}